jwplayer/ott-web-app/README.md

 ![JW OTT Webapp](./images/homepage-screenshot.png)

-JW OTT Webapp is an open-source, dynamically generated video website built around JW Player and JW Platform services.
+The JW OTT Webapp is an open-source, dynamically generated video website built around JW Player and JW Platform services.
 It enables you to easily publish your JW Player-hosted video content with no coding and minimal configuration.

 To see an example of JW OTT Webapp in action, see [https://app-preview.jwplayer.com/](https://app-preview.jwplayer.com/).